UTC • Nepal Floods 2024 Emergency

 In response to the devastation, the Nepalese government convened an all-party meeting to discuss measures for relief, rescue, and rehabilitation.
 Chaired by Acting Prime Minister Prakashman Singh, the meeting resulted in a 9-point action plan aimed at ensuring the safety and recovery of those affected.
 From providing immediate shelter and medical care to the stranded and injured, to coordinating efforts to rebuild infrastructure, the plan calls for the entire country to unite in this time of crisis.

-Notably, the government has also appealed to the private sector and common citizens to contribute to the Prime Minister’s Disaster Relief Fund, underscoring that every bit of support is crucial to rebuilding a stronger Nepal in the aftermath of this catastrophe.
+The government has also appealed to the private sector and common citizens to contribute to the Prime Minister's Disaster Relief Fund, underscoring that every bit of support is crucial to rebuilding a stronger Nepal.

 Conclusion: A Nation Tested, But Unbroken